Man with briefcase stepping from low risk to high risk

 With the increasing globalisation of your business, the internationalisation of your startup will inevitably introduce you to diverse cultures and societies.

-Respect for the intricacies of cultural nuances and the value of socio-cultural norms and values have gained significant importance for any business sustainability.
+Respect for the intricacies of cultural nuances and the value of socio-cultural norms and values have become significantly important for business sustainability.

 Ignorance of socio-cultural nuances and sensitivities stands a chance of jeopardising the global brand reputation of your business.